ratwolfzero/Quaternion_3D_Rotation/README.md

-# 🔄 Quaternion Rotation Visualization
+# 🔄 Quaternion 3D Rotation: A Gimbal-Lock-Free Solution

+A visualization of smooth 3D rotations using quaternion math

 ![Quaternion-Rotation](quat_rot.png)